hansonmcoombs/training-basic_python/sphinx/source/functions.rst

         return outdata

-defining your own is not that challenging, as an example let's define a function to convert temperature in fahrenheit to celsius or kelvin:
+Defining your own is not that challenging.
+As an example let's define a function to convert temperature in fahrenheit to celsius or kelvin:

 .. ipython:: python